 This course teaches the student the fundamentals of calculating and constructing 2 pipe reverse return reducing headering.
 Calculating necessary flow rates for proper flushing and purging of loops and header systems are demonstrated.
 Working in, around and proper construction and back filling of header trenches is also covered.
-PREREQUISITES: 483-175 - GeoExchange Site Safety, 483-173 - Plastic Fusion Applications, and 483-174 - Introduction to Ground Loop Methods
+PREREQUISITES: 483-175 - GeoExchange Site Safety, 483-173 - Plastic Fusion Applications, and 483-174 - Introduction to Ground Loop Methods filling of header trenches is also covered.
+PREREQUISITES: 483-173 - Plastic Fusion Applications, 483-174 - Introduction to Ground Loop Methods, and 483-175 -GeoExchange Site Safety

-Trenching/Header Fundamentals 2.00
+483-177 Trenching/Header Fundamentals 2.00

 This course teaches the student the fundamentals of calculating and constructing 2 pipe reverse return reducing headering.
 Calculating necessary flow rates for proper flushing and purging of loops and header systems are demonstrated.
-Working in, around and proper construction and back filling of header trenches is also covered.
-PREREQUISITES: 483-173 - Plastic Fusion
+Working in, around and proper construction and back